 What is Sports Literacy?

-Welcome to my sports literacy blog.
-Here you will find resources for educators as well as sports-related young adult literature for middle and high school students.
-While many of these texts come from recommended lists from public libraries across the country, National Council of Teachers of English (NCTE), Assembly on Literature for Adolescents (ALAN), and respected educators, librarians, and authors, I cannot personally vouch for every text/resource on this list.
-Instead, my goal has been to provide relevant options for individuals interested in various aspects of sports literacy.
-My hope is that teachers and students alike will make informed decisions on the texts they read and the resources they utilize.
+Welcome to Alan Brown’s sports literacy blog.
+Here you will find sports-related young adult literature for middle and high school students.
+While many of these texts come from recommended lists from public libraries across the country, National Council of Teachers of English (NCTE), Assembly on Literature for Adolescents (ALAN), and respected educators, librarians, and authors, we cannot personally vouch for every text/resource on this list.
+Instead, our goal has been to provide relevant options for individuals interested in various aspects of sports literacy.
+Our hope is that teachers and students alike will make informed decisions on the texts they read and the resources they utilize.

 mexican deadline boy21 dream slam ghost crossover Contender Hate